Nhoya/YADP/README.md

 ```
 cd YADP && chmod +x YADP
 ```
-double click on the YADP file to run it.
+and double click on the YADP file to run it.